bcornec/nuage-ospdirector-wiki/OSP-Director-9-Integration.md

 The changes that are required are:
 1. Remove ovs_bridge and move the containing members one level up
 2. Change ovs_bond to linux_bond with the right bonding_options (For example, bonding_options: 'mode=active-backup')
 3. Change the interface names under network_config and linux_bond to reflect the interface names of the baremetal machines that are being used.
+For the example below:
+  a.
+Name of provisioning interface on the baremetal machines in this case is "eno1"
+  b.
+The interfaces that will be bonded here are "eno2" and "eno3"
 ```
 Example
 ```